-Below, we’ve put together six budgeting tips to help you save money on the weekend while still having fun on your days off.
+We’ve put together ten budgeting tips to help you avoid the (financial) Monday hangover by saving money on the weekend while still having fun.

 1. Create a weekend budget

 Considering how much you spend during the week, create a budget to factor in any costs you might pay on the weekend.
 If you know you have a friend's birthday coming up, factor these costs into your budget accordingly.